(Last Updated On: 26th June 2019)

 Like Sneaky Pete’s, Henry’s is an intimate one room affair.
 It’s also an arts space which is hired out to give local singers, bands, comedians and spoken word artists a crack at honing their craft.
 On any different night you could get jazz, funk, ska, circus or even magic.
 So if you’re up for more alternative types of entertainment, this’ll be your place.

-This place is so ‘late night’ it doesn’t even open till 9.30pm.
-Serving munchie craving party people a menu of bakery stalwarts like pies, sausage rolls, breakfast rolls, sandwiches and a selection of cakes, thee only catch is it’s closed Saturday and Sunday.
-So for a Friday night out it’s good as it’ll be open till early Saturday morning, but for the rest of the weekend, not much help.
+This place is so ‘late night’ it’s almost open until the morning!
+Serving munchie craving party people a menu of bakery stalwarts like pies, sausage rolls, breakfast rolls, sandwiches and a selection of cakes, the only catch is it’s located in Slateford, which is a bit of a trek if you’re in the city centre.

 The Good Old Chippy

 The choice of many a late night reveller, there’s actually not too many around Edinburgh open past midnight.
-If you’re partying in the south of the city, across the road from Summerhall there’s The Codfather, open till 2am Friday’s and Saturdays.
 On the Royal Mile, Benes (chippy to the Royals) will sell you a deep fried Mars Bar till 2am on Friday and Saturdays and La Campagnola, not far from Charlotte Square, just makes it by opening till 1.30am on Saturdays and Sundays.

 Kebab Mahal – open till 2am Friday and Saturdays.